-Mission and Ministry Statement: St. Paul’s Lutheran Church is a growing family of people who share a Christ-centered faith and who meet regularly for prayer and celebration.
-We seek to deepen that faith by offering opportunities for Christian education.
-We seek to create an atmosphere of Christian love within our congregation, and to extend that love to others.
-We are committed to making responsible use of God’s gifts of time, talent, and resources to serve the needs of our community of Falls Church and beyond.
+Mission and Ministry Statement: Our mission is to share the life-changing good news of God's love for all people in Jesus Christ.

-In accordance with God's Word, (I Corinthians 14:40) which says: "Let all things be done decently and in order".
-We, the members of St. Paul's Lutheran Church, Falls Church, Virginia, accept and subscribe to the following Constitution and By-Laws, in which we establish the principles under which we are organized and by which all internal and external affairs of our congregation shall be governed.
+In accordance with God's Word, (I Corinthians 14:40) which says: "Let all things be done decently and in order", we, the members of St. Paul's Lutheran Church, Falls Church, Virginia, accept and subscribe to the following Constitution and By-Laws, in which we establish the principles under which we are organized and by which all internal and external affairs of our congregation shall be governed.

 ARTICLE I NAME

-The name of this congregation shall be "St. Paul's Lutheran Church", Falls Church, Virginia.
+The legal name of this congregation shall be "St. Paul's Lutheran Church".
+The congregation is located in Falls Church, Virginia.
+St. Paul’s Lutheran Church is not incorporated.

 ARTICLE II PURPOSE